atlassian-labs/data-center-terraform/docs/docs/troubleshooting/TROUBLESHOOTING.md

     There are two Terraform locks; one for the infrastructure and another for Terraform state.
 If you are still experiencing lock issues, change the directory to `./modules/tfstate` and retry the same command.

-??? hint "How do I deal with Pre-existing state in multiple environment?"
+??? tip "How do I deal with Pre-existing state in multiple environment?"

-    If you start installing a new environment while you already have an active environment installed before, you should NOT use the pre-existing state.
+    If you start installing a new environment while you already have an active environment installed before, you should *NOT* use the pre-existing state.

     The same scenario when you want to uninstall a non-active environment.

     !!! help "What is active environment?"
          Active environment is the latest environment you installed or uninstalled.

-    !!! hint "Tip"
+    !!! tip "Tip"
         Answer '**NO**' when you get a similar message during installation or uninstallation:
         ```shellscript
         Do you want to copy existing state to the new backend?
 Pre-existing state was found while migrating